robin-mueller/auto-apms/readme.md

 **Auto**mated **A**ction **P**lanning and **M**ission **S**afeguarding for robotic applications.

 With this ROS 2 package, the goal is to offer a comprehensible framework for implementing reactive behaviors during autonomous missions while focusing on PX4 applications.
-Additionally, this package facilitates the model-based development process of flight actions by introducing effective tools and methods for programmers.
+Additionally, this package facilitates the model-based flight action development process by introducing effective tools and methods for programmers.

 > [!NOTE]
 > This repository is currently a work in progress.